CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-07-03-introduction-tensorflow.md

 tensorboard(log_dir = "/home/hoanguc3m/logs") # Play with tensorboard
 {% endhighlight %}

-Here are few things that we summary in ```TensorBoard```.
-The algorithm reachs convergence after 1000 iterations.
-For graph structure, each node in the graph represents for an operator at the edge, we can see the flow of the data.
+Here are few things that we summary in `TensorBoard`.
+The algorithm reaches convergence after 1000 iterations.
+For the graph structure, each node in the graph represents for an operator at the edge, we can see the flow of the data.
 It could be a scalar in case of $A$ and $b$ or it could be a vector in case of $x$ and $y$.
 ![tensor_board](/figure/source/2018-07-03-introduction-tensorflow/pic1.jpg "Scalar")

 ![tensor_board](/figure/source/2018-07-03-introduction-tensorflow/pic2.jpg "Graph")

-## Maximum likelihood with ```TensorFlow```
+## Maximum likelihood with `TensorFlow`

-Tensorflow contains a large collection of probability distributions. ```tf$contrib$distributions``` provides some common distribution such as Bernoulli, Binomial, Uniform, Normal, Student-t,...
+`TensorFlow` contains a large collection of probability distributions. `tf$contrib$distributions` provide some common distributions such as Bernoulli, Binomial, Uniform, Normal, Student-t,...
 The interesting feature of these functions is automatic differentiation.
-Thus, we just need to sepecify the likelihood function of the model and let ```TensorFlow``` takes care of the likelihood. ```TensorFlow``` uses reserve mode automatic differentiation.
+Thus, we just need to sepecify the likelihood function of the model and let `TensorFlow` takes care of the likelihood. `TensorFlow` uses reserve mode automatic differentiation.

 In general, we have the following workflow,

 - Define the graph (variables, placeholders for data).
-- The flow of the graph and operation on graph.
+- The flow of the graph and operation on the graph.
 - Calculate the loss function and choose the optimizer engine.
-- Graph is executed.
+- The Graph is executed.

 {% highlight r %}